 To facilitate clinical and translation research by CFAR investigators the Clinical and Translational Investigation Core (CTIC) has established unified web-based clinical research databases that combines data from diverse cohorts and specimen repositories into one centralized relational database.The HIV Integrated Research Database (HIRDB) with Virtual Biorepository centralizes data from HIV+ research participants (and HIV-negative controls) in Einstein to provide CFAR members with access to a broad-based Biobank derived from “remainder” specimens, including tissue.
 The HIV Integrated Clinical Database (HICDB) provides access to the full array of clinical data for ~15,000 HIV+ and 217,000 HIV-negative patients.

 For a demo of the database using screen captures, please click here.
 Username:dbmu\cfar and Password: cfar and click the red boxes.

-The CFAR HICDB and HIRDB are housed within the Einstein-Montefiore Centralized Informatics Commons, as conceptualized in the left Figure, which centralizes and integrates data from all clinically and biologically relevant sources within their joint facilities.
-An example of results of a query to identify HIV-infected patients > 60 years of age by gender and demographic distributions is shown in the Figure on the right.
+The CFAR HICDB and HIRDB are housed within the Einstein-Montefiore Centralized Informatics Commons, as conceptualized in the above Figure on the left, which centralizes and integrates data from all clinically and biologically relevant sources within their joint facilities.
+An example of results of an HICDB query to identify HIV-infected patients > 60 years of age by gender and demographic distributions is shown in the above Figure (on the right).
 For information about accessing the Databases and a demo of a query focused on correlating medications with viral load, please click here to link to the Clinical and Translational Core.